deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

   ref.read(provider.notifier).setSelectedUser(userId);
   Navigator.push(context, UserPage());
 ```
-The problem is, it is entirely possible that multiple UserPage could be prevent in your navigation history.
+&nbsp; The problem is, it is entirely possible that multiple UserPage could be prevent in your navigation history.
-In this case, they would share the same userId, which is undesired.
-We would want both pages to act independently.
-The solution is to instead pass the ID manually to the route:
+&nbsp; In this case, they would share the same userId, which is undesired.
+We would want both pages to act independently. &nbsp; The solution is to instead pass the ID manually to the route:
 ```dart
 onClick: () {
   Navigator.push(context, UserPage(userId));